 Report module health to the cloud for remote monitoring.

-Manage communication between an IoT Edge device and the cloud.
+- An IoT Edge device and the cloud

 The responsibilities of the IoT Edge runtime fall into two categories: communication and module management.
 These two roles are performed by two components that are part of the IoT Edge runtime.
 The IoT Edge agent deploys and monitors the modules, while the IoT Edge hub is responsible for communication.